ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/files/file_manager.rst

 |File Manager Quick Look|

-Clicking on an image’s File Name will bring up an overlay showing you the image.
+Clicking on an image's File Name will bring up an overlay showing you the image.

 Uploading Files